Alonso-del-Arte/visualization-quadratic-imaginary-rings/README.md

 ## Menu commands

+Keyboard shortcuts using the Ctrl key are understood to be Windows keyboard shortcuts, while keyboard shortcuts using the Command key are understood to be Mac OS X keyboard shortcuts.
+The operating system will be specified only when absolutely necessary for clarity.
+I have not tested this program on Mac OS 9 nor earlier, nor Linux nor any other operating system.

 File - There is no File menu yet.

 Edit -> Choose discriminant...
-(Ctrl-D) Brings up a text box asking user to enter a negative, squarefree integer.
+(Ctrl-D or Command-D) Brings up a text box asking user to enter a negative, squarefree integer.
 But you can enter a positive integer and the program will multiply it by -1.
 And if that number is not squarefree, the program will simply move on to the next lower squarefree number (or to -1 in the case of -67108864).

 Technically "discriminant" is not the right term.
 What is meant is the variable usually designated d, which is equal to the discriminant only when it is congruent to 1 modulo 4 (otherwise the disciminant is 4d).

-Edit -> Increment discriminant (Ctrl-Up arrow) Changes d to the next higher negative, squarefree integer.
+Edit -> Increment discriminant (Ctrl-Up arrow or Command-Y).
+Changes d to the next higher negative, squarefree integer.
 Disabled when d = -1.

-Edit -> Decrement discriminant (Ctrl-Down arrow) Changes d to the next lower negative, squarefree integer.
+Edit -> Decrement discriminant (Ctrl-Down arrow or Command-B).
+Changes d to the next lower negative, squarefree integer.
 Disabled when d = -67108863 (this is a somewhat arbitrary value chosen to avoid arithmetic overflow problems).

+Edit -> Copy readouts to clipboard (Ctrl-Shift-C or Command-Shift-C).
+This copies the readouts about a given imaginary quadratic integer to the clipboard.

 View -> Zoom in (Ctrl-Number pad plus) Zooms in by increasing pixels per unit interval by the specified zoom interval (initially 5 pixels), drawing the dots representing numbers further apart.